Written by Sophie Conant

 Labelling calories could cause more harm than good

-The introduction of this regulation has also failed to consider the impact that plastering calories on menus will have on those suffering with eating disorders/disordered eating, and whether it has the potential to increase their prevalence.
+The introduction of this regulation has also failed to consider the impact that plastering calories on menus will have on those suffering with disordered eating or eating disorders like anorexia, bulimia and binge eating disorder, and whether it has the potential to increase their prevalence.

 Social eating is a big part of our culture and allows people to connect with friends over good food.
 Putting calorie labels on menus would make what’s meant to be an enjoyable occasion a place of heightened anxiety for anyone suffering from intrusive thoughts around eating.
 Placing calories on menus would turn these events into increased times of distress and further isolate people suffering from eating disorders.